walidHDD/alma-m2-2014/Sirius Project/README.md

 ## Sirius Project

 The goal of this project will be the creation of a full fledged graphical Designer.
 In order to realize this designer, you can reuse your work for realized during the tutorial or you can use your own dedicated Ecore meta-model.
-A good starting point would be to use the family metamodel (not the basic family one) or another one like the metamodel of the Dart Designer.
+A good starting point would be to use the Dart Designer [metamodel](https://github.com/dartdesigner/Dart-Designer) or a custom one.
+You can improve the family metamodel if you want.

 Your designer must contain the following features :